elenavolodina/SwedishFromScratch/Lessons.md

 *Translation into English *

-Welcome to the (archival) web page of the mini-course "Шведский с нуля" / "Swedish from scratch".
+Welcome to the web page of the mini-course "Шведский с нуля" / "Swedish from scratch".
 You can subscribe to the course and get notifications about new lessons here: [https://t.me/quizlet4swedish](https://t.me/quizlet4swedish).

-Below you will find an archive of the existing lessons in the order as I recommend them for studying.
+Below you will find a list of the existing lessons in the order as I recommend them for studying.
 Lessons are added gradually, depending on the time I can invest into this.
 I am using the following applications:

 * Quizlet - an app to work with vocabulary and its translation into Russian.
 The app allows to do exercises with the lesson vocabulary - feel free to experiment!
 * Clilstore - a platform to work with texts.
 The platform allows to click words in the text, which opens a window for dictionaries.
 You will need to set a language for translation and a dictionary from a list of choices.
 At the beginning, I would recommend LEXIN (Russian version).